tanseda/serverless-orders/system-architecture.md

 1. An order record can not contain duplicate products.

 ## System Architecture
-In order to achieve our purpose with minimum maintenance effort, I decided to go with a serverless solution.
-The following advantages led me come up with this architecture.
+To achieve our purpose with minimum maintenance effort, I decided to go with a serverless solution.
+The following advantages led me to come up with this architecture.
 - no server management required
 - automatically scale from zero to peak demands
 - lower cost
-- consistent performance with AWS Serverless Platform have built-in fault tolerance and availability
+- consistent performance with AWS Serverless Platform has built-in fault tolerance and availability

 ![Orders Table](images/system-design.png)

 ### API Gateway:
-When The API Gateway is invoked with a REST request, it will proxy the related Lambda Function according to the path URI. <br/>
+After the API Gateway is invoked with a REST request, it will proxy the related Lambda Function according to URI. <br/>
 I preferred IAM authentication for the APIs in the API Gateway.
-API Gateway invokes the API route only if the client has execute-api permission for the route.<br/>
+API Gateway invokes the API route only if the client has execute-API permission for the route.<br/>

 ### Security:
 Additional to the IAM authentication in the API Gateway, the Lambda Functions will have an execution role with an IAM policy that authorizes to Read/Query from DynamoDB table and upload its log to The CloudWatch. <br/>